Freddy900618/Freddy900618/README.md

 🌍 Bogota, Colombia

-Graphic agency owner.
-I have knowledge in graphic design and 3d modelling and rendering software.
+Co-owner of **CasaEstudio**, a creative agency, specialized in graphic production, branding

  * ✒  Illustrator
  * 📸 Photoshop